pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

    a.
 On IAM console, create a role for EC2 use case.
 Name it `pe-service-instance-role`.
 And, attach following permission policy: [_pe-service-instance-role_policy.json](setup/lib/_pe-service-instance-role_policy.json) to this role.

 3. Setup a Lambda IAM role:

+   a.
+On IAM console, create a role for Lambda use case.
+Name it `pe-lambda-role`.
+And, attach following permission policy: [_pe-lambda-role_policy.json](setup/lib/_pe-lambda-role_policy.json) to this role.

 4. Create the demo Cloud Formation stack:
 5. Initialize the demo TiDB Cluster: